Engineering, Technology, and Computer Science Building

 CNET graduates are employed in all areas of the building industry, including construction, architecture, interior design, civil engineering, land surveying, and state, county, and city governments.

-The program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology.
+The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
 It provides you with problem-solving skills, hands-on competency, and required state-of-the-art technical knowledge.
 Alumni of the department are employed in all areas of the building industry, including construction, architecture, civil engineering, land surveying, and state, county, and city governments.

 The new Bachelor of Science (B.S.) program replaces the previous 2+2 program (Civil Engineering Technology or Architectural Engineering Technology A.S. in 2 years + 2 more years for a B.S. in Construction Engineering Technology).
 Concentrations provide opportunities to prepare yourself for work in a specific segment of the construction industry.
 You may choose options in architectural engineering technology, civil engineering technology, or construction engineering technology.